 La Brasserie Royale is a top brasserie with a good value, traditional menu.
 There’s also a terrace for outdoor dining.
 Menus from €18.

-Les Papilles Insolites is part restaurant, part wine bar and very good.
+Les Papilles Insolites is half restaurant, half wine bar and very good.
 Choose from a large selection and eat in the intimate dining room.